mozilla/extension-workshop/src/content/documentation/themes/static-themes.md

 ```
 <!-- END: Syntax Highlighting -->

 Full details of how to setup this theme can be found in the [themes](https://github.com/mdn/webextensions-examples/tree/master/themes) example [weta_mirror](https://github.com/mdn/webextensions-examples/tree/master/themes/weta_mirror).
-Full details of the alignment options can be found in the ["theme" key description](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/theme).
+Full details of the alignment options can be found in the [`theme` key description](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/theme).

 {% endcapture %}
 {% include modules/one-column.liquid